Discover Tax Relief with the Fresh Start Program

 Eligibility varies, but generally includes:

-• Taxpayers owing back taxes who can make regular payments.
+• Taxpayers owing back taxes who can make regular payments are eligible for tax relief.

-• Moderate‑income earners seeking debt reduction through OIC.
+• Moderate‑income earners seeking debt reduction through the Fresh Start initiative can find help with their federal taxes.

-• Those needing penalty waivers or a pause on collection actions.
+• Those needing penalty waivers or a pause on collection actions can benefit from this compromise offer.

 Steps to Access and Understand the Application Process

-1. Gather Documentation: Compile pay stubs, bank statements, expense records, asset valuations, and any IRS correspondence.
+1. Begin your journey toward financial relief by gathering essential documentation—such as pay stubs, bank statements, expense records, asset valuations, and any correspondence from the IRS.

 Pros and Cons of Tax Relief Programs